The Pros and Cons of Exercising With a Workout Buddy

 2. Push Yourself Harder

 If you have a competitive workout buddy, it can help push you both further in your workouts.
-When they reach a goal, it will make you work harder also to get that goal.
+When they reach a goal, it will make you work harder to get that goal.

 3. Try New Exercises or Classes